Covid 19 coronavirus: Auckland family appeals for time with dying grandfather

 That care included giving families the opportunities to come together and sit with a patient, hold their hand and simply spend time with them.

-Their father is to be transferred to Pukekohe Hospital and the rules would be the same there too.
+John Parkes is to be transferred to Pukekohe Hospital and the rules would be the same there too.

 Fifteen minutes was simply not enough, Robert Parkes said.

-He said it was even more upsetting when taking into account that their father served in the Royal New Zealand Navy, worked in foreign affairs and the Government Communications Security Bureau.
+He said it was even more upsetting when taking into account that their father served in the Royal New Zealand Navy, worked in Foreign Affairs and the Government Communications Security Bureau.

 "He worked protecting the country and he's a very proud man and New Zealander - we've always been very proud of him."